swarmcity/sc-token/token-exchange-miniwhitepaper.md

 ARCcontract.balanceOf.call(account)
 ```

-STEP 4 : Give an allowance to the new SWT token contract for the full balance of your ARC account.
+STEP 4 : Give an allowance to the new SWTConverter contract for the full balance of your ARC account.
 ```
 ARCcontract.approve(SWTcontractaddress,balance)
 ```

-STEP 5 : Call the convert function in the SWT token contract (call from the account that has the allowance from the previous step)
+STEP 5 : Call the convert function in the SWTConverter contract (call from the account that has the allowance from the previous step)
 ```
 SWTcontract.convert(balance)
 ```
+This function will move your ARC tokens to the vault account, and will mint new SWT tokens on the same account address where the ARC tokens were previously stored.
 Your conversion should now be ready.
 Don’t worry, if the transaction fails your ARC balance is intact.

 STEP 6 : Verify your new SWT balance using the balanceOf function in the SWT contract.
 ```